microsoft/fluentui/packages/office-ui-fabric-react/src/components/Panel/docs/PanelBestPractices.md

 ### Layout

 - Use for self-contained experiences where someone doesn’t need to interact with the app view to complete the task.
-- Consider how the panel and its contained contents will scale across Fabric’s responsive web breakpoints.
+- Consider how the panel and its contained contents will scale across responsive web breakpoints.

 #### Header